 Creamy, hearty, and made with a handful of pantry staples, this vegan potato soup is sure to warm you up!
-This recipe is made in one pot in just over 30 minutes.
+This recipe is made in one pot in just over 30 minutes using coconut milk as an ultra-creamy base.

-If you're looking for a hearty bowl of soup this winter, then you've come to the right place!
+If you're looking for a hearty bowl of soup, then you've come to the right place!
 This vegan potato soup is thick and creamy and made with simple ingredients.
 It is the perfect meal for a cold day!

 Recipe features